State Surplus Property Auctions for Non-Profits to Claim

 What is a Dutch auction?

 Answer: A Dutch auction is one auction listing with multiples of the same item in similar condition which can be claimed all by one buyer or separately by multiple buyers.
+You choose the quantity you would like to claim/bid on.

 What if my organization changes our mind after claiming an auction?
 Or we go to pick up the item decide we don’t want it?